atmmoreira/project.tracalories/readme.md

 </div>

 ## Description
+Project created with JavaScript Vanilla, with the goals to improve skills in Object-oriented programming (OOP).
 App to track calories, meals and workouts.
-CRUD using localStorage with webpack, javascript vanilla, html5, css3 and bootstrap.
+CRUD using localStorage with Webpack, JavaScript Vanilla, HTML5, CSS3 and Bootstrap.

 ## Old Layout